Introduction to Path Animation in SU Animate

 If you are creating an object animation (groups or components), choose whether or not to Rotate Objects Along a Path.
 When this is on, the object (group or component) will rotate with the rotation angle of the path.
 In many cases, you will prefer not to rotate the object.
 View this video to see the difference.

-Final Steps: Preview video, Make scenes or Record Video
+Final Steps: Preview video, Make scenes

 When you're finished working on your animation, there are two ways you can export your work as a movie file: